 As the public gains a better understanding of the implications of where they put their money – thanks to campaigns like Christian Aid’s Big Shift – savers are increasingly turning to the ethical option that enables their money to do good, even when it’s in the bank.

-The Triodos current account has been open to registrations since July and in September joined the Current Account Switching Service (CASS) scheme, making it easier to switch with all direct debits, standing orders and payments in and out automatically transferred.
+The Triodos current account is part of the Current Account Switching Service (CASS) scheme, making it easier to switch with all direct debits, standing orders and payments in and out automatically transferred.

 Subscribe to The Colour Of Money